(Last updated on: 18/02/2022)

 |Research||Wildlife monitoring, Land-mapping-zoning|

 I argued in my article published in Annals of Tourism, that these categories can be narrowed down even further, with TEFL tourism (the subject of my PhD) being a subset of the teaching sector.
+Teaching English as.
+Foreign Language tourism is a large industry around the world that includes teaching English in Japan, China and Thailand amongst other destinations.

 Types of tourism linked to volunteer tourism